mihasya/mihasya.github.com/_posts/2014-09-02-Allow-aws-iam-users-to-manage-their-own-mfa-device.md

 _(all info and screenshots are from 09/02/2014)_

-In light of all the rescent incidents involving attackers taking control of a company's root AWS account, myself and most everyone I know that is managing any sort of infrastructure have been re-auditing accounts and stepping up efforts to get everyone witin our teams to turn on MFA (multi-factor authentication).
+In light of all the recent incidents involving attackers taking control of a company's root AWS account, myself and most everyone I know that is managing any sort of infrastructure have been re-auditing accounts and stepping up efforts to get everyone within our teams to turn on MFA (multi-factor authentication).
 MFA makes it impossible for someone to log in as you with just a username/password combo.
 An additional "factor" is required to confirm the user's identity - typically a code from a synchronized number sequence.
 This has been standard